-() 1.
-There is a formal mechanism for the recruitment and selection of consultants. () 2.
-The selection of consultants is a cooperative process involving the administration, department heads, and other institutional members. () MI EAN Ac ademic Qualifications () 1.
-The qualifications of each group of consultants (active vs visiting, or any other distinction present) are clearly specified. () 2.
-The process of consultant selection considers: 2.1.
-Teaching ability 2.2.
-Character / integrity 2.3.
+- () 1.
+The qualifications of each group of consultants (active vs visiting, or any other distinction present) are clearly specified.

+- () 2.
+The process of consultant selection considers:

+- 2.1.
+Teaching ability

+- 2.2.
+Character / integrity

+- 2.3.
 Professional competence

-2.5.
-Communication skills () EAN rformance () 1.
-The duties and responsibilities of each group of consultants (active vs visiting, or any other distinction present) are clearly specified. () 2.
-The responsibilities of consultants include participation in: 2.1.
-Training activities 2.2.
-Service 2.3.
-Research 2.4.
-Formulation of policies 2.5.
-Evaluation of trainees () 3.
-There is an annual performance evaluation that is acceptable to consultants. () 4.
-The consultants observe the Codes of Ethics of the PMA and PPS. () 5.
-There are harmonious relationships between the administration and the department, and within the department. () EAN nefits () 1.
-There are incentives for the consultants' participation in the teaching program. () 2.
-There are provisions for recognition and reward for meritorious activities of consultants. () 3.
+- 2.4.
+Research expertise

+- 2.5.
+Communication skills

+- () MEAN Performance

+- () 1.
+The duties and responsibilities of each group of consultants (active vs visiting, or any other distinction present) are clearly specified.

+- () 2.
+The responsibilities of consultants include participation in:

+- 2.1.
+Training activities

+- 2.2.
+Service

+- 2.3.
+Research

+- 2.4.
+Formulation of policies

+- 2.5.
+Evaluation of trainees

+- () 3.
+There is an annual performance evaluation that is acceptable to consultants.

+- () 4.
+The consultants observe the Codes of Ethics of the PMA and PPS.

+- () 5.
+There are harmonious relationships between the administration and the department, and within the department.

+- () MEAN Benefits

+- () 1.
+There are incentives for the consultants' participation in the teaching program.

+- () 2.
+There are provisions for recognition and reward for meritorious activities of consultants.

+- () 3.
 The department has a staff development program to enhance their professional roles, and provisions to attend teacher training seminars and participation in scientific conferences.

-) 4.
+- () 4.
 There are activities that promotes the consultants' well-being and welfare.

+- () MEAN